presnick/ProgramsInformationPeople/_sources/Dictionaries/ExtraExercises.rst

    myTests().main()

-6.2 Provided is a dictionary called ``US_metals`` which has the first 70 metals that the United States has won and in which category they have won it in.
-Using a dictionary method, retreive the value associated with the key "Fencing" and assign that to the variable ``fencing_value``.
+6.2 Provided is a dictionary called ``US_medals`` which has the first 70 metals that the United States has won in 2016, and in which category they have won it in.
+Using dictionary mechanics, assign the value of the key ``''Fencing''`` to a variable ``fencing_value``.
 Remember, do not hard code this.

 .. activecode:: ee_ch12_062
    :tags:Dictionaries/Dictionarymethods.rst